 ESRC NINE DTP

-We enjoy continuing high levels of ESRC funding success through four pathways within the school: Human Geography, Sociology and Children, Youth & Families and Conflict, Security & Justice.
+We enjoy continuing high levels of ESRC funding success through five pathways within the school: Human Geography, Sociology and Children, Youth & Families, Conflict, Security & Justice and Politics & International Studies.

 The Human Geography training pathway is offered at Newcastle University via the School of Geography, Politics & Sociology.

 Students following the Human Geography pathway engage with research which is conceptually rooted, theoretically innovative and empirically rigorous.
-Our research has research-user impacts, and we have significant global academic impact as well.
+Our research often has research-user impact and the pathway offers opportunities to develop a collaborative PhD with appropriate non-academic organisations.

 Opportunities exist for PhD research training and to conduct research across a wide range of human geography fields, including political, economic, social and cultural geography.

-Students applying to this pathway on a 1+3 basis receive Masters-level research training via the MA Human Geography (Research) or the MA Local and Regional Development (Research).
-These programmes combine core geography or local and regional development-specific research training with more generic training in research skills, methodologies and theories.
-Students awarded 1+3 funding can then proceed to their PhD here at Newcastle in Geography.
+Students applying to this pathway on a 4.5 year basis receive Masters-level research training via the MA Human Geography (Research).
+This programme combines core geography research training with more generic training in research skills, methodologies and theories.
+Students awarded 4.5 funding can then proceed to their PhD here at Newcastle in Geography.

-Students already holding a recognised geography research training qualification at MA level, and those with some Masters-level research training, are eligible to apply for funding on a +3 or +3.5 basis.
-For these applicants, further research training is available and is undertaken in conjunction with their primary research on their PhD topic.
+Students who already have advanced training in geography research at MA level, and those with some Masters-level research training, are eligible to apply for funding on a 3.5 or 4 year basis.
+For these applicants, further research training is available and is undertaken in conjunction with primary research on their PhD topic.

 The Sociology training pathway is offered at Newcastle University via the School of Geography, Politics & Sociology.

 Students in the Sociology pathway engage with research which is theoretically innovative and empirically rigorous.
 Opportunities exist for PhD research training and to conduct research across a range of fields in sociology.
-You can get a sense of our key research interests by exploring the work of our three research clusters: Imagining Pasts and Futures; Identities, Embodiments and Selves; and Power, Inequality and Citizenship, as well as looking at the work of the Policy, Ethics and Life Sciences research centre.
+You can get a sense of our key research interests by exploring the work of our research clusters: Imagining Pasts and Futures; Identities, Embodiments and Selves; and a new emergent cluster on Health and Society that is launching this year.

-Students already holding a recognised sociology research training qualification at MA level, and those with some Masters-level research training, are eligible to apply for funding on a +3 or +3.5 basis.
+Students who already have extensive advanced sociological research training at MA level, already holding a recognised sociology research training qualification at MA level, and those with some Masters-level research training, are eligible to apply for funding on a 3.5 year or 4 year basis.
 For these applicants, further research training is available and is undertaken in conjunction with their primary research on their PhD topic.

 Find out more about our research community, expertise and facilities here – or look at the individual profiles of potential academic supervisors in Sociology.